Paleochristian Churches Part V – The Basilica of Santa Sabina in Rome

 Tempietto sul Clitunno, crop showing the join between the ancient Roman façade and the late-Roman body of the church.
 Fujifilm GFX 50R camera, Fujifilm GF32-64mm R LM WR lens (click to enlarge).

-Inside, in the apse behind the altar, there are frescoes of Christ and Saints Peter and Paul that have been dated to the 8th Century, so they are pretty damn old really, despite being four hundred years later than the building itself.
+Inside, in the apse behind the altar, there are frescoes of Christ and Saints Peter and Paul that have been dated to the 8th Century, so they are pretty damn old really, despite being four hundred years younger than the building itself.

 Tempietto sul Clitunno